-I understand that my agreement to comply with the Code of Business Conduct and Ethics does not constitute a contract of employment.
+I understand the hat my agreement to comply with the Code of Business Conduct and Ethics does not constitute a contract of employment.

 Please sign here:

 Print Name:

 Date:

-This signed and completed form must be returned to Rexford Industrial Realty, Inc.'s Co-Chief Executive Officers within ten (10) business days of receiving this
+This signed and com apleted form must be returned to Rexford IndustrialRealty, Inc.'s Co-Chief Executive Officers within ten (10) business days of receiving

-Code.
+This signed and completed form must be returned to Rexford IndustrialRealty, Inc.'s Co-Chief Executive Officers within ten (10) business days of receiving this Code.